-10. CONTROL OVER INVESTMENTS

-- 10.1 Proper records should be kept of all investments made.
-At the very least the following facts should be indicated:- - Institution. - D Principle investment. - □ Interest rate. - Maturity date. - □ Details of growth of the investment, calculated annually at 30 June, including interest capitalised. - 10.2 The investment register must be examined on a fortnightly basis to identify investments falling due within the next two weeks.
-It must then be established as what to do with the funds bearing in mind the cashflow requirements. - 10.3 Interest, correctly calculated, should be received timeously, together with any distributable capital. - 10.4 Investment documents and certificates should be kept in a fire-resistant safe to which access is controlled. - 10.5 The Chief Financial Officer is responsible for ensuring that the invested funds are secure and should there be a measure of risk, such risk must be rated realistically. - 10.6 The authority to approve the withdrawal of short-term investments be delegated to the Municipal Manager and the Chief Financial Official jointly.
-All other long-term investments remains Council's responsibility.
+investment.
+10. CONTROL OVER INVESTMENTS 10.1 Proper records should be kept of all investments made.
+At the very least the following facts should be indicated:- □ Institution. □ Principle investment. □ Interest rate. □ Maturity date.
+Details of growth of the investment, calculated annually at 30 June, including interes capitalised.
+10.2 The investment register must be examined on a fortnightly basis to identify investments falling due within the next two weeks.
+It must then be established as what to do with the fundablearing in mind the cashflow requirements.
+10.3 Interest, correctly calculated, should be received timeously, together with any distributable capital.
+10.4 Investment documents and certificates should be kept in a fire-resistant safe to which access is controlled.
+10.5 The Chief Financial Officer is responsible for ensuring that the invested funds are secure and should there be a measure of risk, such risk must be rated realistically.
+10.6 The authority to approve the withdrawal of short-term investments be delegated to the Municipal Manager and the Chief Financial Official jointly.
+All other long-term investment remains Council's responsibility.
+DODDOWNO